KumarMayank07/Real-Time-Chat-Application/frontend/README.md

-# 💬 Chatty Frontend - Real-time Chat Application
+# Messagify Frontend - Real-time Chat Application

 A modern, responsive React frontend for a real-time chat application.
 Built with React, Vite, Tailwind CSS, and Socket.IO client for seamless real-time communication.